adrian-dorado/impulse/README.md

 Congratulations, you've now installed Impulse on your local machine!

+# Enable Unit Tests

-# Unit Tests exist for Impulse and can be enabled by following these steps:
+## Unit Tests can be ran on Impulse after following these steps:

 - Navigate to the pgadmin container here, [PgAdmin](http://localhost:8060)
 - Login with the supplied username and password on the docker-compose.yaml file under the 'pgadmin' service.